ray-project/ray/doc/source/ray-overview/getting-started.md

 `````

-## Ray Core Quick Start
+## Ray Core Quickstart

 Ray Core provides simple primitives for building and running distributed applications.
-Below you find examples that show you how to turn your functions and classes easily into Ray tasks and actors,
+Below are examples of how to turn functions and classes easily into Ray tasks and actors,
-for both Python and Java.
+for Python and Java.

 ``````{dropdown} <img src="images/ray_svg_logo.svg" alt="ray" width="50px"> Core: Parallelizing Functions with Ray Tasks
 :animate: fade-in-slide-down